Crayon Box Learning Center Inc. (DBA: CEFA Early Learning & Junior Kindergarten)

 Are inspection reports available?

 Yes.
-Time To Grow Learning Centre's inspection history is published on this page, each linked to its official report from the regulating health authority.
-The most recent inspection on record is April 16, 2026.
+Crayon Box Learning Center Inc. (DBA: CEFA Early Learning & Junior Kindergarten)'s inspection history is published on this page, each linked to its official report from the regulating health authority.
+The most recent inspection on record is July 15, 2026.

 Is this your daycare?
 Claim it on Little Scout